abdul-1432/FAQ/README.md

 # Frequently Asked Questions (FAQ) for HTML, CSS, and JavaScript

 Welcome to the Frequently Asked Questions (FAQ) repository for HTML, CSS, and JavaScript!
-This repository aims to provide answers to common questions and issues that developers often encounter while working with web technologies.
+This repository aims to answer common questions and issues that developers often encounter while working with web technologies.
 Whether you're a beginner or an experienced developer, you'll find valuable information here to help you tackle challenges and improve your web development skills.

 ![1](https://github.com/abdul-1432/FAQ/assets/124916666/2fb43846-7032-4c03-8145-0228db38a46c)
 ![2](https://github.com/abdul-1432/FAQ/assets/124916666/d9d0900e-57ce-40ec-ad77-5ea9cde4c281)